 High CBC counts include 286 at Branched Oak Lake-Seward, Lancaster and Seward Cos 16 Dec 2011, and 234 there 20 Dec 2015.

 In 2020-2021, there was a severe decline in numbers, generally considered a result of intense and persistent winter cold in the Midwest that reduced the supply of food (Tim Barksdale); another observer (John Bissell) noted “Since Eastern Bluebirds are considered short distance migrants, I wonder if the harsh February weather in the southern US impacted Bluebird numbers”.
 There may have been other factors involved as well, as suggested by Joe Gubanyi: “The 49 tallied [on the Branched Oak-Seward CBC] in 2020 was the lowest tally since 2004.
 I did find several references that stated eastern bluebirds are vulnerable to harsh winters, but the CBC was done well before the extreme cold weather occurred, so something else may be affecting eastern bluebird numbers.”
-Nevertheless, there was much anecdotal data from bluebird nest box trails supporting lower numbers of nesting bluebirds, and a simple but controlled compilation of numbers of Eastern Bluebirds reported to eBird for the last four years that showed 477 in 2018, 464 in 2019, 624 in 2020, and 195 in 2021, a 69% decline 2020 to 2021 (Joel Jorgensen).
-This degree of decline was supported by reports of NOU members over the weekend of 15-16 May, when Eastern Bluebirds were reported in 7 of 63 counties compared with 18 out of 60 in the 2020 event, a 63% decline.
+Nevertheless, there was much anecdotal data from bluebird nest box trails supporting lower numbers of nesting bluebirds, and a simple but controlled compilation of numbers of Eastern Bluebirds reported to eBird for the previous four years showed 477 in 2018, 464 in 2019, 624 in 2020, and 195 in 2021, a 69% decline 2020 to 2021 (Joel Jorgensen).
+This degree of decline was supported by reports of NOU members over the weekend of 15-16 May 2021 when Eastern Bluebirds were reported in 7 of 63 counties compared with 18 out of 60 in the 2020 event, a 63% decline.
 There was “much lower than normal” occupancy in a 50-box operation in Washington Co; only 5 boxes were occupied 12 Jun 2021.

 BBA: Breeding Bird Atlas